cpressey/Ahead-of-Time-eval/README.md

 Motivation
 ----------

-I'm writing this because basically every hygienic macro system I've ever seen has struck me as _ad hoc_ and convoluted (just my opinion, of course) and I wanted to present one that is coherent and conceptually simple, merely as a counter-example, in the hope that others might find it interesting (even if they don't necessarily agree with my opinion).
+I started writing this because it seemed to me that I'd never encountered a macro system billing itself as "hygienic" that wasn't _ad hoc_ and convoluted in some way (just my opinion, of course!) and I wanted to present one that that had the explicit aim of being coherent and conceptually simple — merely as a counter-example, a testament that it wasn't impossible to have such a design.

-This is only a write-up.
-I'm currently working elsewhere on a toy language implementation that implements this system.
-I'll link to it here when it's functional.
+This is a write-up only, and contains no code.
+If you prefer to see code, many of the ideas in this article are implemented in the toy language Durito.

 Background
 ----------